Breakfast daily including a traditional sugar shack breakfast, 8 lunches, 10 three-course dinners including a farewell dinner in Old Town Montréal

 Day 16 BOSTON (DISEMBARKATION)

 The tour ends this morning.
-Guests depart on individual schedules; airport transfers are provided.
+Guests depart on individual schedules.
 Please schedule your flights after Noon.